 Assessment at Key Stage 3 before 2010

 A clever assessment system would take all of this into account and allow the history teacher to use her or his professional judgement.
-They could decide on the best fit level for each student at the end of the Key Stage, and not before.
+She or he could decide on the best fit level for each student at the end of the Key Stage, and not before.

 Anyway, who on earth knew what a level 5 or 6 piece of work actually looked like?
 Were they different for different concepts?
 Did a level 5 or 6 answer vary between schools?